calsev/bannerlord_smith_forever/README.md

 * Adding all DLLs for the sandbox module is also useful for single-player mods (`C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules\SandBox\bin\Win64_Shipping_Client\*.dll`)
 * Once a promising class is found, the 'source' can be recovered by opening the DLL in dotPeek
   * Decompiled code will not have comments and will include compiler-generated code like empty constructors that can be deleted
-  * The paid JetBrains ReSharper integrated with VisualStudio for easy browsing of DLLs
+  * The paid JetBrains ReSharper integrates with VisualStudio for easy browsing of DLLs

 ## Where to start looking

 Like Warband, Bannerlord is not very data-driven.
 There are a minimal number of XML files within each `Module\*\ModuleData\`.
-For very limited cases like changing party sizes or campanion skills it is possible to make a text-only mod.
+For very limited cases, like changing party sizes or campanion skills, it is possible to make a text-only mod.
 The vast majority of modding will require coding in C#.

 Taleworlds followed a `behavior`-`model` paradigm with the achitecture.
 This separates the responsibilties of the code more-or-less into mechanism and policy, respectively.